Big Bang GitLab Continuous Integration (CI) Workflow📜

 Smoke Tests📜

-This stage verifies several easy to check assumptions such as:
+This stage verifies several easy to check assumptions, including:

 This stage will fail if: